Limitations and Improvements of the Intelligent Driver Model (IDM): Counterexamples

 Letting $t\rightarrow+\infty$ this implies that

-but because $\delta >1$ we have \(\int_{v_{\text{free}}+\eta}^{+\infty}\tfrac{1}{\left(\frac{y}{v_{\text{free}}}\right)^{\delta}-1}dy\in \R\), which gives a contradiction.
-Therefore, $v$ ceases to exist and converges to $-\infty$ in finite time. \end{example} As we have seen from the previous \cref{ex:negative_velocity_blow_down} the velocity can blow up in finite time.
+but because $\delta >1$ we have \(\int_{v_{\text{free}}+\eta}^{+\infty}\tfrac{1}{\left(\frac{y}{v_{\text{free}}}\right)^{\delta}-1}\dd y\in \R\), which gives a contradiction.
+Therefore, $v$ ceases to exist and diverges to $-\infty$ in finite time. \end{example} As we have seen from the previous \cref{ex:negative_velocity_blow_down} the velocity can blow-up in finite time.
 However, what is not clear is whether the position of the car can consequently also explode.
 Thanks to the relation between position and velocity, i.e., \(x'(t)=v(t),\ t\in[0,T]\) this is a matter of whether \(v\in L^{1}((0,t^{*}))\) if \(t^{*}\) is the time where the velocity goes to \(-\infty\).
-And indeed, it can be shown that this holds true and the position remains bounded: \begin{corollary}[Boundedness of the position in the case of a blow up of velocity] Let \cref{ass:input_datum}, \(\delta\in\R_{>2}\) and assume that -- as investigated in \cref{ex:negative_velocity_blow_down} -- there exists a time horizon \(t^{*}\in\R_{>0}\) so that
+And indeed, it can be shown that this holds true and the position remains bounded: \begin{corollary}[Boundedness of the position in the case of a blow-up of velocity] Let \cref{ass:input_datum}, \(\delta\in\R_{>2}\) and assume that -- as investigated in \cref{ex:negative_velocity_blow_down} -- there exists a time horizon \(t^{*}\in\R_{>0}\) so that